NatronGitHub/Natron/Documentation/source/_prefs.rst

 **Max threads usable per effect (0=“guess”)**

 Controls how many threads a specific effect can use at most to do its processing.
-A high value will allow 1 effect to spawn lots of thread and might not be efficient because the time spent to launch all the threads might exceed the time spent actually processing.By default (0) the renderer applies an heuristic to determine what’s the best number of threads for an effect.
+A high value will allow 1 effect to spawn lots of thread and might not be efficient because the time spent to launch all the threads might exceed the time spent actually processing.
+By default (0) the renderer applies an heuristic to determine what’s the best number of threads for an effect.

 **Render in a separate process**